Famed Ukrainian medic describes 'hell' of Russian captivity

 “I plan to put together information about life in captivity,” she said.
 “How should they behave?
 How to create conditions to make it easier to endure?
 What is the psychology?”

-Asked if she had feared death in captivity, Taira said it was a question her jailers asked often, and she had a ready answer.
+Asked whether she had feared death in captivity, Taira said it was a question her jailers asked often, and she had a ready answer.

 “I said no because I’m right with God,” she told them.
 “But you are definitely going to hell.”